 I used it with Sunny to get him to move inside the door before I tossed the ball for him.
 He gets to practice coming in the door (which was not easy for him) when he’s in a playful mood.
 This exercise can be useful in getting a fearful dog to move toward you and learn a recall.
-You can watch a video of Sunny targeting a frisbee to get me to throw it for him.

 After working on targeting a neighbor’s hand for a treat, Sunny has become more comfortable approaching her.
 Remember when you watch this video that you are not seeing the months that we spent working up to his current behavior.
 Luring a dog close to one of its triggers can end up causing the dog to react negatively.
 Don’t force your dog to get close to anyone and be careful having people lure your dog near them using treats or any other ‘bribe’.
 A scared dog may find themselves too close to their trigger and bite.